cmax1018/beatpal/README.md

 key pressed, and also seeing if the array of 'keys pressed' had just gotten bigger or smaller(Important context here is that the function to play the sound exists in the "Pad" React component's `componentDidUpdate` method), and would play the song accordingly.
-I'm sure there's a cleaner solution, but I was gunning for more features, so I got past it and haven't had much change to look back.

 I learned so much from this project, and I really think ultimately, this was an exercise in state, UI/UX, and frontend logic.
 I've always felt more comfortable